 - Set expires header

 - Set cache control header

 - Enable HTTP (Gzip) compression

-CDNs serve the static content of your website from different locations rather than just your hosting server.
-This helps in reducing load on your server and improves the speed at which website is served to visitors coming in from different locations.
+CDNs serve the static content of your website from different locations rather than just your WordPress hosting server.
+This helps in reducing the load on your server and improves the speed at which the website is served to visitors coming in from different locations.

 In W3TC the Reverse Proxy setting is used to purge the Varnish cache whenever you make an update to your website.
 It is highly recommended to keep it enabled or else you would need to purge Varnish manually each time.